ShilinC/Mitsuba_Install_MacOS/README.md

 ```

-5. If your render XML is written in Python 2.7 and use the new XCode command line tools, please open config.py and change from:
+5. If your renderer is written in Python 2.7 and use the new XCode command line tools, please open config.py and change from:
 ```
 PYTHON27INCLUDE= ['/System/Library/Frameworks/Python.framework/Versions/2.7/Headers']
 ```